2023 Best Communication Sciences Schools in the Rocky Mountains Region

 The average amount in student loans that communication sciences majors at UW take out is $21,500.

-University of Northern Colorado ranked #6 on this year’s Best Communication Sciences Schools in the Rocky Mountains Region list.
-Located in the city of Greeley, University of Northern Colorado is a public school with a fairly large student population.
+University of Northern Colorado landed the #6 spot in the 2023 rankings for the best communication sciences programs.
+Located in the midsize city of Greeley, University of Northern Colorado is a public school with a fairly large student population.

 While working on their degree, communication sciences majors at University of Northern Colorado accumulate an average of around $21,500 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $361.

-Idaho State University did quite well in this year’s ranking of the best schools for communication sciences students.
-It came in at #7 on the list.
-ISU is a large public school located in the small city of Pocatello.
+Idaho State University came in at #7 in this year’s edition of the Best Communication Sciences Schools in the Rocky Mountains Region ranking.
+ISU is a large public school located in the city of Pocatello.

 After completing their degree, communication sciences graduates from ISU carry an average student debtload of $19,825.